Salim Hamdan: Request for new sentencing hearing

 On September 26, 2008, Army Colonel Lawrence Morris, Guantanamo's Chief Prosecutor, asked for a new sentencing hearing for Hamdan.
 He asked that Hamdan not be granted credit for time served, and serve an additional six years.
 The Department of Defense continued to say that it could continue to hold enemy combatant captives as detainees after they served their sentences assigned by the Military Commissions.

 Hamdan's military lawyer, Lt.
 Cmdr.
 Brian Mizer said:

 The government, having stacked the deck, is now complaining about the hand it was dealt.

 On October 31, 2008, Judge Allred ruled that Hamdan's sentence would not be reconsidered.

 Return to Yemen

 In November 2008, the United States transferred Hamdan to Yemen, where the government had agreed to keep him in custody until he served the remaining month of his sentence.
 His family were not allowed to meet him at Sanaa International Airport.

 Chuck Schmitz, one of Hamdan's translators in Guantanamo, has been asked by a publisher about co-writing a book with Hamdan about his experiences.
-A Fulbright Scholar when asked in 2004 to translate for Hamdan, Schmitz is now a Professor at Towson University.